issue

 OTHER STATES: COMPLAINTS FILED

 Consumers have also filed complaints, regarding sick puppies purchased from Kathy Bauck's kennel, with nonprofit organizations in other states.
-These examples are being compiled and will be posted here.

 Back to main page